Putting It All Together (Technically)

 Panl was not specifically designed to be web facing, although it could be should you so choose.
 The recommended way is to hide the Panl implementation CaFUPs URL and proxy them through a web or application server.

-A number of Panl servers can be spun up at the same time (on different ports of course) and load balanced between them.
+A number of Panl servers can be spun up at the same time (on different ports if on the same server) and load balanced between them.
 There is no state to be kept between requests, so it is lightweight and fast.

 A Brief Architecture